Movement-First Combat

 Follow development

 Where Giants Fall is in active development for PC and Steam Deck.
-More footage, feature updates, and press assets are on the way.
+More footage, feature updates, and patch notes are on the way.